flotiq/flotiq-docs/.github/ISSUE_TEMPLATE/---bug-report.md

 ---
 name: "Bug report"
-about: Report unclear or misleading parts of the documentation so we can improve
+about: Report unclear or misleading parts of the documentation so we can improve it

 ---